disruptek/nimph/README.md

 ## Installation

-These are the contents of the included `bootstrap.bash`; if you can follow what it's doing here, you'll see that we're setting up a local dependency tree with which to build nimph and its dependencies.
+These are the contents of the included `bootstrap.sh`; you'll see that we're setting up a local dependency tree with which to build nimph and its dependencies.
 If successful, the full path to the binary is output.

 ```
-#!/bin/bash
+#!/bin/sh

 if ! test -f src/nimph.nim; then
   git clone --depth 1 git://github.com/disruptek/nimph.git